-An extraordinary place is bound to attract less-than-ordinary people – read on to discover how you can meet the people living at the end of the world, in Antarctica.
+An extraordinary place is bound to attract less-than-ordinary people – read on to discover how you can meet the people living at the end of the world.
+Who lives and woks in Antarctica?
+You might be surprised!

 Renowned for being the only continent on earth with no indigenous population, Antarctica certainly comes across as a breathtaking – yet inhospitable – world.
 Yet year in and year out, about 5,000 very hardy (and very lucky) people get to call this place home.
-They are the men and women who keep the 70-odd scientific research bases running, be it just for the summer or, in the case of the most prominent bases, all year long.
+And just who lives and works in Antarctica?
+Generally, they are the men and women who keep the 70-odd scientific research bases running, be it just for the summer or, in the case of the most prominent bases, all year long.

 But Antarctica is not an ordinary place to live and the people who live in Antarctica are not your ordinary folks.